 After a lengthy absence, Manon returned to American Ballet Theatre’s Met schedule with a week of performances that began on June 17.
 It’s a ballet of extraordinary physical and emotional complexity, with a demanding female lead character that’s the equal of anything in the contemporary ballet canon, choreography that melts as well as excites, and consistently evocative and galvanizing music by Jules Massenet.
 It’s one of my favorite ballets.
 It’s been away too long.

-For this engagement, I saw three of the four casts, led by Hee Seo and Roberto Bolle on Monday, Sarah Lane and Herman Cornejo on Tuesday, and Isabella Boylston and David Hallberg the following night.
+For this engagement, I saw three of the four casts, led by Hee Seo and Roberto Bolle on Monday, Sarah Lane and Herman Cornejo on Tuesday and Friday, and Isabella Boylston and David Hallberg on Wednesday.
 [Regrettably, I was unable to see the fourth cast, led by Misty Copeland and Cory Stearns.]
 Each of the Manons, according to ABT’s publicity releases, was a role debut.
 None of the portrayals disappointed, and any member of the audience seeing only one of them would believe that that one could not be equaled.
 But there were appreciable differences between them that I’ll discuss below.

 Over the years, I’ve seen fewer performances of Manon than I have of other ballet masterpieces, primarily because Manon is not scheduled as frequently as others.
 Of those I’ve seen (all in New York), the Manons most indelibly etched in my mind are those by Diana Vishneva and Alessandra Ferri (including a series of “dueling” Manons in 2007, and Vishneva’s 10th Anniversary ABT Celebration in 2014), and by Sylvie Guillem.
 That nothing I’ve seen to date can equal these portrayals is not surprising.
 That two of them are already close, and the third certainly credible, speaks to the extraordinary talents as dancer / actors of this week’s casts.